mmdmo2090/EDNA/README.md

 # **EDNA**

-Edna is a project for my class System Fundamentals (COMP 430)
+EDNA is a project for my class System Fundamentals (COMP 430)

 ## Getting Started